zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

   type: 'local',
   baseURL: 'http://localhost:3000',
   onUnhandledRequest: {
-    action: 'bypass', // allow unhandled requests to reach the real network
+    action: 'bypass', // Allow unhandled requests to reach the real network
-    log: false, // do not log warnings about unhandled requests },
+    log: false, // Do not log warnings about unhandled requests },
 });
 ```